UWB-Biocomputing/Graphitti/docs/Developer/Serialization.md

 Adjust the function names and data member names as per your specific requirements.

 NOTE:

-- The `template <class Archive>` declaration allows the function to work with any type of Cereal archive (e.g., JSON, XML, binary).
+- The `template <class Archive>` declaration allows the serialize function to be flexible, enabling it to work with different types of Cereal archives, such as JSON, XML, or binary formats.

-- When defining the `serialize` function, use Cereal’s `make_nvp()` for custom names or `CEREAL_NVP()` for automatic name-value pair serialization.
+- When defining the `serialize` function, use `make_nvp()` and `CEREAL_NVP()` for each member variable:
+  - `make_nvp()` is used when you want to assign custom names to your serialized member variables, which can be helpful for clarity in the serialized output.
+  - `CEREAL_NVP()` automatically uses the variable's name for serialization without the need to explicitly name it.

+- Why define `serialize` in the header?
+  - Cereal relies heavily on templates, and C++ templates require full implementation details to be available during compilation for proper instantiation.
+Since templates must be instantiated at compile time, placing the serialize function in a `.cpp` file could result in missing template information, leading to linker errors.
+By defining the function in the header file, the compiler has all the necessary information to properly instantiate the serialize function for various data types.

-- Defining the function outside the class maintains a consistent style for serialized code and makes the function easier to locate, especially in larger projects like Graphitti.
-This approach also keeps your class declaration cleaner and less cluttered.
+- Defining the function outside the class (but still in the header) promotes a clean code style, making the class declaration less cluttered and easier to maintain.
+It also makes serialized code easier to find, which is especially important in larger projects like Graphitti.

 ### **STEP 03: SPECIAL CASES**